Send query results to Meta Ads Manager

 5. Place ads on Facebook, Instagram, and Messenger; use Audience Network to extend advertising beyond Facebook to reach audiences on apps and mobile devices, such as WhatsApp.

-You will need to build a query that shapes the data so that fields in the output are mapped to the Facebook Marketing API keys.
+You will need to build an audience using a query that shapes the data so that fields in the output are mapped to the Facebook Marketing API keys.

 Data mapping for Meta Ads Manager is only required one time.
 You can do this in the following ways: